suncoast-devs/handbook/lessons/misc-quick-reference/cs-linq.md

 ### Min

-> Returns the smallest value in the collection, but not the actual item.
+> Returns the smallest value in the collection but not the actual item.
 Useful
 > for getting numbers.

 ```csharp